MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/service-workers/index.md

 ---
-title: Service Worker improvements
+title: Service worker improvements
-description: How to use each Service Worker improvement.
+description: How to use each service worker improvement in the Network, Application, and Sources tools in Microsoft Edge DevTools.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual